Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 tests that it created aren't passing.

-As with editing and linting, aider reports a testing outcome that indicates if it completed with any outstanding testing errors.
+As with editing and linting, aider reports a testing outcome that indicates if it completed with any outstanding failing tests.
 The benchmark harness uses this status when deciding if aider has produced a plausible solution.

-To be clear, *aider cannot run or even see the "acceptance tests"* that are used to determine if a proposed solution correctly resolves the problem.
+To be clear, *aider cannot run or even see the held out "acceptance tests"* that are used to determine if a proposed solution correctly resolves the problem.
 Those tests are only run outside of aider and the benchmark harness,